Supergiovane/node-red-contrib-tts-ultimate/README.md

 > **_NOTE IF YOU CANNOT UPLOAD YOUR OWN FILES_**
 >
-> If you're running node-red as "plugin" for homeassistant, redmatic etc...<br/>
+> If you're running Node-RED as a plugin for Home Assistant, RedMatic, etc...<br/>
-> You may expect not to be able to upload your own files.
-Please check that the user running node-red, has premission **to write to the filesystem**.<br/>
+> You may not be able to upload your own files.
+Please check that the user running Node-RED has permission **to write to the filesystem**.<br/>

 <br/><br/>

-# TTS Service node
+## TTS Service Node

 Here you can set all parameters you need.
 All nodes will refer to this config node, so you need to set it only once.<br/>
 IF YOU RUN NODE-RED BEHIND DOCKER OR SOMETHING ELSE, BE AWARE: <br/>
-PORT USED BY THE NODE ARE 1980 (DEFAULT, HTTP FILE SERVER) AND 1400 (FOR SONOS DISCOVER). <br/>
+PORTS USED BY THE NODE ARE 1980 (DEFAULT, HTTP FILE SERVER) AND 1400 (FOR SONOS DISCOVERY). <br/>
 PLEASE ALLOW MDNS AND UDP AS WELL

 **TTS Service**<br/>
-You can choose between Voice.ai, Elevenlabs.io, Google (without credentials), Google TTS (require credentials and registration to google).<br/>
+You can choose between Voice.ai, ElevenLabs.io, Google (without credentials), and Google TTS (requires credentials and registration with Google).<br/>
 For Google TTS Engine, you can choose pitch and speed rate of the voice.
 <br/>
 <br/>

 - **TTS Service using Google (without credentials)**<br/>
   This is the simplest way.
 Just select the voice and you're done.
-You don't need any credential and you don't even need to be registered to any google service.
+You don't need any credential and you don't even need to be registered to any Google service.
 The voice list is more limited than other services, but it works without hassles.
   Note: long texts are automatically split into 200-character chunks (Google Translate TTS limit) and merged into a single audio output.
   Manual verify: `npm run verify:googletranslate-split -- --voice it-IT --text "..." --out ./out.mp3`